US 64 Alignment Study

 Where are we in the Process and What are Next Steps?

-The study team has evaluated roadway and drainage conditions and has developed some preliminary improvement alternatives.
-Your involvement in upcoming public events will help us understand local needs, review concerns early, and shape the future construction that genuinely supports everyone who travels the corridor.
-Learn more below about the upcoming event(s).
+IThe study team has evaluated roadway and drainage conditions and has developed some preliminary improvement alternatives.
+Your involvement in public events will help us understand local needs, review concerns early, and shape the future construction that effectively supports everyone who travels the corridor.
+Learn more below about opportunities for Public involvement.

 study area map, cn 5101660